 Gravity meanwhile is doing its work, and I’m approaching the field.
 I can tell that I won’t make it to the target and will land on the runway instead, maybe because of my earlier problems.
 But clearing the freeway seems good enough — I know I can walk from there.
 As I get closer I notice that one of our gliders is landing and rolling toward a spot near where I’ll come down.
 It slows, and stops, and a man wearing a yellow ball cap gets out and walks around to help a passenger emerge.

 “Roger!”
-I call, for there he is, the person who taught me, among other things, how to fly.
+I call, for it is he, the person who has taught me, among other things, how to fly.
 Surprised, he looks all about, understandably puzzled.
 I call again, from closer now, and this time he looks up.
-“Flare!”
-Roger replies helpfully, being an old jumper himself, as I near the surface.
+“Feet together!”
+Roger replies helpfully, an experienced jumper himself, and then, “Flare!”
 I pull down smoothly on both loops at once and walk onto the ground, like stepping off an escalator.
 This adventure ended better than it started.

 We grin at each other.
-I collapse the chute and begin gathering it.
+I collapse the chute and begin to gather it.
 There will be time for conversation later.
 Right now, Roger has a student.
 And I have somebody else’s parachute.